 Specifies the server ID.
 The

-default ID, but when binary logging is enabled, an informational
+when binary logging is enabled, an informational message is issued

-message is issued if you did not specify a server ID explicitly
+if you did not specify a server ID explicitly using the

 The MySQL server generates a true UUID in addition to the default or